vanneihthawng/IT-Support-Ticket-Case/README.md

-# IT-Support-Ticket-Case
+## Help Desk Ticket Case Studies (Tier 1–2)

-This repository contains a collection of simulated IT Help Desk tickets created to demonstrate my troubleshooting, documentation, and support skills for an entry-level IT Support / Help Desk Technician role.
+This repository contains simulated Tier 1–2 IT Help Desk ticket case studies.

-Each ticket represents common real-world issues handled by IT support teams and follows a standard help desk workflow.
+The focus is on troubleshooting methodology, technical documentation, and escalation awareness commonly used in real-world IT support environments.

+Hands-on labs (Active Directory, PowerShell automation, and network labs) are planned as future projects and will be added as separate repositories.

 ---